joscha-st/bad_walden_stadtwerke/Code/README.md

 9. **Navigate to the launcher class** - Use this Link: [Launcher.java](Code/bad_walden_stadtwerke/src/main/java/com/bad_walden_stadtwerke/Launcher.java).
 Alternatively navigate manually in the project structure on the right of the screen: Expand the folder "Code" then "bad_walden_stadtwerke" then "src" then "main" then "java" then "com.bad_walden_stadtwerke" and then double click the "Launcher" class.

 10. **Set Up the Project JDK** - At the top of the class, there will be a yellow warning saying "Project JDK is not defined".
-Click "Setup SDK" and select "22 Oracle Open JDK 22" (Or the first choice you get recomended by IntelliJ).
+Click "Setup JDK" and select "22 Oracle Open JDK 22" (Or the first choice you get recomended by IntelliJ).
 Wait for it to load.
 Refresh by double-clicking on another class (for example the "Main" class) and then double-clicking "Launcher" again in the project structure.

 11. **Run the Application** - Press the green triangle on the top right of the screen to start the application.